iLifetruth/arros-info/README.md

-This is the arROS repository of documents
+This is the arros's repository of documents
 # arros-info